-Activity Potential effects Good Management Practices adopted Mitigations over and above GMPs Outcome / Rule 25(a) of the PSWLP maintaining a 5 meter butter zone Construction of New laneways create high No stockpiling of earthworks The paddock and lane layout have been designed to Overseer assumes 30% of dung new lanes on new risk areas for sediment, material near waterways. ensure new lanes are perpendicular to adjacent deposited on lanes is lost directly to 63ha block microbial and P losses. waterways.
-Where the lane crosses a waterway, an waterways, regardless of where the Lageways include camber and appropriately sized culvert will be used (within waterways are located in relation to Short term increase in contouring to direct runoff to permitted activity rules) with runoff directed to adjacent the laneways.
-Overseer may have potential sediment, microbial pasture and away from waterways pasture. overestimated P losses (and sediment and phosphorus losses to Buffer zones will be created in losses) in phase 1 proposal model the environment which can riparian margins to waterways. because it doesn't recognise that the cause ecological stresses on / applicant will be implementing these plants and animals due to GMPs and also siting of the lanes sedimentation, algae blooms away from waterways as a mitigation and water temperature measure. increases in waterways and estuaries Increase of The land use change on the N/A The modelled nutrient losses from the WW4 dairy The increased modelled contaminant nutrient losses 63ha block from sheep platform and Gladfield block have been reduced under losses from the 63ha block are from the 63ha farming to dairy platform the proposal by 1,132 kg N to offset the increase in mitigated by the concurrent reduction new block results in an increase of contaminant losses from the 63ha sheep block.
-This In modelled contaminant losses modelled nutrient loss on concurrent reduction of losses on the platform and across the remainder of the this specific block of land.
-Gladfield block ensures that overall, nutrient losses are landholding.
-The new block and the The N losses from the 63ha kept to a practical minimum existing landholding and located sheep block is modelled to within the same catchments and increase by 1,211 kg N and The 63ha existing sheep block is located within the physiographic zones meaning that by 19 kg P/ha/year. same groundwater and surface water catchments as the there will be no modelled increase in
+Activity Potential effects Good Management Practices adopted Mitigations over and above GMPs Outcome Rule 25(a) of the PSWLP maintaining a 5 meter buffer zone Construction of new lanes on new 63ha block New laneways create high risk areas for sediment, microbial and P losses.
+Short term increase in potential sediment, microbial and phosphorus losses to the environment which can cause ecological stresses on plants and animals due to sedimentation, algae blooms and water temperature increases in waterways and estuaries No stockpiling of earthworks material near waterways.
+Laneways include camber and contouring to direct runoff to pasture and away from waterways Buffer zones will be created in riparian margins to waterways.
+The paddock and lane layout have been designed to ensure new lanes are perpendicular to adjacent waterways.
+Where the lane crosses a waterway, an appropriately sized culvert will be used (within permitted activity rules) with runoff directed to adjacent pasture.
+Overseer assumes 30% of dung deposited on lanes is lost directly to waterways, regardless of where the waterways are located in relation to the laneways.
+Overseer may have overestimated P losses (and sediment losses) in phase 1 proposal model because it doesn't recognise that the applicant will be implementing these GMPs and also siting of the lanes away from waterways as a mitigation measure. ncrease of nutrient losses from the 63ha new block The land use change on the 63ha block from sheep farming to dairy platform results in an increase of modelled nutrient loss on this specific block of land.
+The N losses from the 63ha sheep block is modelled to increase by 1,211 kg N and by 19 kg P/ha/year.
+N/A The modelled nutrient losses from the WW4 dairy platform and Gladfield block have been reduced under the proposal by 1,132 kg N to offset the increase in contaminant losses from the 63ha sheep block.
+This concurrent reduction of losses on the platform and Gladfield block ensures that overall, nutrient losses are kept to a practical minimum The 63ha existing sheep block is located within the same groundwater and surface water catchments as the The increased modelled contaminant losses from the 63ha block are mitigated by the concurrent reduction in modelled contaminant losses across the remainder of the landholding.
+The new block and the existing landholding are located within the same catchments and physiographic zones meaning that there will be no modelled increase in